Kong/docs.konghq.com/app/enterprise/1.3-x/getting-started/key-concepts.md

 Tags are customer defined labels that let you manage, search for, and filter core entities using the `?tags` querystring parameter.
 Each tag must be composed of one or more alphanumeric characters, `\_\`, `-`, `.` or `~`.
 Most core entities can be tagged via their tags attribute, upon creation or edition.

 ## Teams
 Teams organize developers into working groups, implements policies across entire environments, and onboards new users while ensuring compliance.
-Role-Based Access Control and Workspaces allow users to assign administrative privileges and grant or limit access privileges to individual users and consumers, entire teams, and environments across the Kong platform.
+Role-Based Access Control (RBAC) and Workspaces allow users to assign administrative privileges and grant or limit access privileges to individual users and consumers, entire teams, and environments across the Kong platform.

 ## Upstream
 An Upstream object refers to your upstream API/service sitting behind Kong, to which client requests are forwarded.
 An Upstream object represents a virtual hostname and can be used to load balance incoming requests over multiple services (targets).
 For example, an Upstream named `service.v1.xyz` for a Service object whose host is `service.v1.xyz`.
 Requests for this Service object would be proxied to the targets defined within the upstream.